 The Aquarium of the Pacific opened the first major expansion in its two-decade history in May 2019: a new wing called Pacific Visions.

 The new wing houses the state-of-the-art immersive Honda Pacific Visions Theater, features interactive exhibitions, an art gallery that transports visitors under the ocean, and live animal exhibits, and is all intended to showcase the most pressing environmental issues of our time and help explore alternative pathways to designing a more sustainable future.

 While you visit, you’ll also be able to view one of the short films that plays in the Great Hall of the Pacific.
 The film is projected onto eight screens throughout the Great Hall so no matter where you stand, you can see and hear.

-Parking: Parking is available in the Aquarium Parking Structure located across from the Aquarium.
+Parking is available in the Aquarium Parking Structure located across from the Aquarium, on the water side of Shoreline Drive.
 Visitors can remain parked in this one location and explore other nearby attractions.
-All-day parking is $8 with validation.
+All-day parking is $8 with Aquarium validation.

 Close to the Aquarium you’ll find Shoreline Village.
 In one charming setting, you’ll find a variety of restaurants, speciality shops, and fun kid-friendly activities.
 Families may opt to rent a bicycle or take a tour on a Segway, go for a ride on the classic carousel, or play some arcade games.

 The Pike Outlets is another nearby popular destination.
 You’ll find many retail outlets (including Restoration Hardware, Nike, and more) and a variety of restaurants (such as Islands, Bubba Gump Shrimp Co., and California Pizza Kitchen).

 Outside the Aquarium, you’ll also find a number of boats offering harbor cruises and whale watching excursions.
 (If you select a boat-activity, be sure to take advantage of the combination price the Aquarium offers including admission to the Aquarium and the boat adventure).